Smartphone Detox: How To Power Down In A Wired World

 Consider a digital detox one day a week

-Tiffany Shlain, a San Francisco Bay Area filmmaker, noticed some of those warning signs in herself and loved ones, so she and her family now power down all their devices every Friday evening, for a 24-hour period.
+Tiffany Shlain, a San Francisco Bay Area filmmaker, and her family power down all their devices every Friday evening, for a 24-hour period.

 "It's something we look forward to each week," Shlain says.
 She and her husband Ken Goldberg, a professor in the field of robotics at the University of California, Berkeley, are very tech savvy.
 But they find they need a break.